SukantGujar/config-server/README.md

 read: ["mongo", "auth", "api"]
 write: ["-**"]
 ```
-Your keys should like like this now -
+Your keys should look like this now -

 ![Example keys](./docs/5.png)